Midgame: 2-4 servers

 Tavern

-On our server, equipment is not sold in shops (only potions, magical books, and scrolls are sold); you can only obtain it by completing quests or looting monsters.
+On our server, equipment is not sold in shops (only potions, magic books, and scrolls are available there).
+Gear can only be obtained by completing quests or looting monsters.

-If on server 1 you only dealt with the merchant’s shop, starting from server 2, you will spend a lot of time in the tavern.
-Here, you will take on quests, and by completing them, you will receive various gear.
+If on server 1 you mainly dealt with the merchant’s shop, starting from server 2 you will spend a lot of time in the tavern.
+Here you can take quests which reward you with various pieces of equipment.

 This is what a druid tavern looks like

-There are three different types of taverns —medieval, desert (yellow houses), and druid.
-They may also vary slightly in appearance depending on which direction the building is facing.
+There are three types of taverns: medieval, desert (yellow houses), and druid.
+Their appearance may also vary slightly depending on the direction the building is facing.

-You have the option to display quests in the tavern for the desired monster.
-To do this, use the command: #quest <monster> or #q <monster>.
-In addition to these commands, there are a few more; details can be found in the Quest Orders guide.
+You can display tavern quests for a specific monster.
+Use the command: #quest <monster> or #q <monster>.
+There are several additional commands; details can be found in the Quest Orders guide.

-The simplest and most useful quests for beginners are ‘monster intercepts.’
-When you take such a quest, the city comes under attack.
-Usually, it takes some time for the enemies to reach the city, as they start off somewhere on the outskirts and only begin their journey once the quest is taken.
-Your goal is to prevent them from getting too close to the tavern.
-If the enemies reach the tavern, the quest will fail, and the attacking monsters will remain near the tavern until they are destroyed.
-However, if you defeat the enemies before they get close to the tavern, you will complete the quest and receive your reward.
-These quests typically have a long cooldown (the time before the quest becomes available again), so after completing all available intercepts, it makes sense to try other types of quests as well.
+Another useful quest type for beginners is monster intercepts.
+When you take such a quest, a raid on the city begins.
+Usually the enemies need some time to reach the city, since they start somewhere on the outskirts and only begin moving after the quest is taken.
+Your goal is to stop them before they get too close to the tavern.
+If the enemies reach the tavern, the quest fails and the attacking monsters will remain near the tavern until they are killed.
+If you defeat them before they reach the tavern, the quest is completed and you receive the reward.
+These quests usually have a long cooldown (the time before the quest becomes available again), so after completing all available intercepts it makes sense to do other types of quests as well.

-The city guard and other players can assist you in completing a quest, but for it to count, the final enemy in the group must be defeated by you (you should make last hit).
+City guards and other players can help you complete the quest, but for it to count the final enemy in the group must be killed by you (you must land the final hit).

-Another type of quest is to kill a specific enemy.
-You need to find the particular monster specified in the quest.
-You can identify it by the “Quest Goal” inscription above the monster’s head.
+Another quest type is to kill a specific enemy.
+You must find the exact monster indicated in the quest.
+It can be identified by the inscription “Quest Goal” above its head.

-The most challenging type of quest is “Enemy Group Elimination.”
-Completing this quest earns you an additional reward.
-City guards and other players can assist you in battle, but to successfully complete the quest, the last enemy in the group must be slain by your hand.
+The most difficult quest type is “Destroy an enemy group”.
+Completing it grants an additional reward.
+City guards and other players may assist you in combat, but for the quest to count the final enemy in the group must be killed by you.

-Each server has its own “reward cap,” which determines the maximum possible reward.
-On the second server, this cap is 8,250, on the third, 44,750, and so on.
-You can’t receive a reward greater than the cap, even for a large quest (for example, killing one level 2 troll on the second server will give you the same experience as killing three level 2 trolls; however, on the third server, even killing three trolls won’t reach the maximum reward).
+Each server has its own reward cap which determines the maximum possible reward.
+On the second server it is 8250, on the third 44750, and so on.
+You cannot receive a reward higher than the cap, even if the quest is very large.
+For example, killing one level 2 troll on the second server gives the same experience as killing three level 2 trolls; however on the third server even three trolls will not reach the maximum reward.

 Tips from Experienced Players